DryRun/HcalNano/README.md

+### Disclaimer
+I'm merging HcalNano into github.com/cms-sw/cmssw, so this repository will soon be obsolete.

 # HcalNano
 An EDM analyer for analyzing HCAL digis and RecHits.
 This supersedes https://github.com/HCALPFG/HcalTupleMaker, replacing the custom output module with CMSSW NanoAODOutputModule.